rustfoundation/safety-critical-rust-consortium-rfcs/README.md

   - Additions only likely to be _noticed by_ other contributors to artifacts, invisible to users of artifacts.

-If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.
+If you submit a pull request or make some change to how a process is run without going through the RFC process, the PR may be closed or changes reverted with a note left to submit an RFC first.

 ### Subcommittee specific guidelines